TermuxHackz/Apple-trivia-bot/docs/README.md

 - Questions can be either text-based or image-based
 - Each question is multiple-choice with four options
 - Users have a customizable amount of time to answer using interactive buttons (default 30 seconds, can be set between 20 seconds and 5 minutes)
-- Correct answers award 4 points to the user's score
+- Correct answers award points based on the question type and whether a hint was used
 - Questions are automatically posted at the set interval in the designated channel
 - Users can request hints, but this reduces the points awarded for a correct answer

+### Point System
+- Text-based questions:
+  - 4 points for a correct answer without using a hint
+  - 2 points for a correct answer after using a hint
+- Image-based questions:
+  - 3 points for a correct answer without using a hint
+  - 2 points for a correct answer after using a hint
+- Incorrect answers always result in 0 points

 ### Image-Based Questions
-- In addition to text-based questions, the bot now supports image-based trivia
+- In addition to text-based questions, the bot supports image-based trivia
 - Image questions typically ask users to identify an Apple product shown in the image
 - Images are generated using AI technology, ensuring a wide variety of unique visual questions
 - The image is displayed within the trivia question embed for easy viewing